Secure Software Development

-It is simply not enough to address security only at the end of the development lifecycle, for instance by comissioning pentests.
+It is simply not enough to address security only at the end of the development lifecycle, for instance by commissioning pentests.
 There are a couple of reasons for that: (1) Costs for fixing a security issue are rapidly increasing the later it is done within an application lifecycle.
 (2) The architecture builds the fundament of a secure application.
-If an application is build upon a insecure fundament, it will never reach a really high level of security.
+If an application is built upon an insecure fundament, it will never reach a really high level of security.

-Therefore, security needs to be adressed troughout the whole software development lifecycle.
-In this context we often speak about building a Secure SDLC or Secure Development Lifecycle (SDL), that integrates security processes, practices and requirements into a Software Development Lifecycle (SDLC).
-Here is a generic high-level example of how this could look like:
+Therefore, security needs to be addressed throughout the whole software development lifecycle (SDLC).
+In this context, we often speak about building a Secure SDLC (SSDLC) or Secure Development Lifecycle (SDL), that integrates security practices (e.g. threat modeling, code review, SAST, pentesting, or application hardening) and security requirements into the software development process.

 Such an SSDLC is, however, just one piece of a Secure Software Lifecycle Management (SSLM) that is visualized in the following diagram:

 Implementation of an SSDLC or SSLM must take organization-specific aspects of software development (agile, non-agile), deployment, operation, and culture into account and can differ a lot from one organization to another.

 We support you with all activities required to integrate application security into your development and procurement processes and to establish a working management system around it.
 The best approach for this is setting up an application (software) security program that is usually divided into three phases: